Our vision is to improve the lives of all people impacted by cancer by delivering evidence-based practice in diagnosis, intervention, and support.

 The work under our Cancer research theme includes leading international research in clinical trials.
 This includes Australia’s first Molecular Screening and Trials in rare cancers and other large-scale investigator-driven international Phase 2/3 studies.

 Through the Garvan Research Institute Illumina XTen facility, we’re discovering new genes associated with cancer risk and progression.
 Identifying these genes will lead to new preventative and therapeutic targets.

 The Australian MRI-Linac based at the Ingham Institute is a world-first research and technology project that will redefine and improve radiation treatment for cancer.

 We host outstanding clinical facilities that deliver complex services to difficult and rare cancer cases.
-Through our involvement with United Nations agencies such as the World Health Organisation and the International Atomic Energy Agency, we’re leaders in the global fight for cancer control.
+Through our involvement with United Nations agencies, such as the World Health Organization and the International Atomic Energy Agency, we are established leaders in the global fight for cancer control.

 Initiatives & Funding